fogleman/primitive/README.md

 ### Shape and Iteration Comparison Matrix

 The matrix below shows triangles, ellipses and rectangles at 50, 100 and 200 iterations each.
-For a similar comparison of 500 different images, see: [large comparison matrix](https://www.michaelfogleman.com/static/primitive/) (warning: this page has 6000 images on it!)

 ![Matrix](http://i.imgur.com/H5NYpL4.png)